 Most of the older pupils have their own bank accounts and access cash from the ATMs in Cobham at the weekend.
-Parents of younger pupils may, if they wish, leave pocket money with the Housemaster or Housemistress who will dispense it as and when needed.
+Parents of younger pupils may, if they wish, leave pocket money with the Houseparents who will dispense it as and when needed.